mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 }
 ```

 In the top-level class, we defined a custom CSS variable that defines font color and in the @media rule, we referred to it using the `this.$parent.defaultColor` notation.
-Since we defined `MyStyles` class as a generic parameter for the StyleDefinition, the TypeScript compiler knows the type of the `$parent` property and will help us with the autocomplete feature.
+Since we defined `MyStyles` class as a generic parameter for the `StyleDefinition` class, the TypeScript compiler knows the type of the `$parent` property and will help us with the autocomplete feature.
 Note that since we only use the `$parent` property, we don't need to define the second generic type.

 ## Other Rules